An Experienced Legal Team Assisting Clients With Depositions

 A Connecticut notice of deposition can be very intimidating if you are not adequately prepared and advised by an experienced, compassionate legal team.
 You are probably nervous or frightened if you have received a notice of deposition.

-When you are protected and thoroughly counseled by the attorneys at The Maddox Law Firm, Inc., you’ll be armed with the information and confidence you need to get through this otherwise difficult experience.
+When you are protected and thoroughly counseled by the attorneys at The Maddox Law Firm, LLC, you’ll be armed with the information and confidence you need to get through this otherwise difficult experience.

 What Are Depositions And How Do They Work?

 A Connecticut deposition is a discovery method that involves lawyers asking questions of a party or witnesses connected to a lawsuit.
 The questions and answers are spoken in the presence of a licensed court reporter who must produce an accurate transcript of the proceedings.
 Any question that is reasonably calculated to lead to admissible evidence is permitted.